ergoplatform/oracle-core/README.md

 cd ../../oracle-core-deployed & ls
 ```
 5. Edit your `oracle-config.yaml` with your Ergo Node information, your oracle address (address that was used for bootstrapping the pool & is inside of your Ergo Node wallet), and other relevant pool information.
 Read more about the [config file here](docs/Oracle-Config.md).
 (Optionally acquire a pre-configured `oracle-config.yaml` from the user who bootstrapped the oracle pool and simply fill in your node info/oracle address)
-6. Ensure your Ergo Node is running (and matches the info you input in the config) and has it's wallet unlocked.
+6. Ensure your Ergo Node is running (and matches the info you input in the config) and has it's wallet unlocked (with some Ergs in the wallet to pay for tx fees).
 7. Launch your oracle by running `run-oracle.sh`:
 ```sh
 sh run-oracle.sh